 So, you’re at McDonald’s, staring up at the menu, tempted by that Double Quarter Pounder with Cheese and a large fries.
-But that combo’s 58 grams of protein come with a lot of baggage: a whopping 69 grams of fat and a whopping 109 grams of carbs, not to mention a whopping 1290 calories.
-That’s fine if you’re supersizing, but not so fine if you’re trying to avoid all those whopping big numbers.
+But that combo’s 58 grams of protein comes with a lot of baggage: a whopping 69 grams of fat and a whopping 109 grams of carbs, not to mention a whopping 1290 calories.
+That’s fine if you’re supersizing, but not so fine if you’re trying to avoid all those big numbers.
 If you want to protein-up at Mickey D’s but not fat-up, we have the top four suggestions, as well as a burger that’s not a calorie bomb and even a little something sweet for dessert.

 1. BACON RANCH GRILLED CHICKEN SALAD

 300 calories, 39 g protein, 13 g fat (6 g sat.), 8 g carbs (3 g sugar, 3 g fiber)

 salad blend (lettuce, spinach, kale, carrots, tomatoes), grilled chicken, bacon, cheese

 You might think something, even a salad, with both bacon and cheese could never be the fittest choice, but the bacon and cheese portions are small enough to keep the fat stats reasonable.
 (And if you remove them, you remove almost all the fat.)
 What we like is the nearly 5-to-1 protein-to-carb ratio and the fact that there’s as much fiber as sugar (keeping your glycemic level low).
 For a high-protein, low-carb dish, this is the clear winner on the McDonald’s menu.

 330 calories, 33 g protein, 11 g fat (4 g sat.), 26 g carbs (9 g sugar, 6 g fiber)